madebits/madebits.github.io/r/nodejs-grunner.md

 npm i grunner -D
 ```

-You put tasks in one or more files, default is `gfile.js`:
+Tasks are coded in Javascript, in one or more files, the default task file name is `gfile.js`:

 ```
 "use strict";